Remote Monitoring: Not Your Grandpa’s Rodent Management

 The technology is generating a great deal of conversation among pest management professionals, third-party auditors and commercial facility managers.
 Particularly those involved with food distribution and storage.

-“The remote monitoring systems come in a variety of designs and each has unique operating features,”says Shane McCoy, director of quality and technical training for Wil-Kil Pest Control, a Copesan Pest Solutions Partner, in Menomonee Falls, Wisc.
+“The remote monitoring systems come in a variety of designs and each has unique operating features,”says Shane McCoy, director of quality and technical training for Terminix Wil-Kil Pest Control, a Copesan Pest Solutions Partner, in Menomonee Falls, Wisc.
 “Some units send alerts when a rodent is caught in a snap trap or multi-catch trap, others simply react when a trap has been triggered – catch or not.”

 McCoy adds that other systems engage when the bait is disturbed or a rodent physically touches it, while others use an infrared beam of light to detect a triggered snap trap or movement in a multi-catch device.